 Bring the food down and out from the pantry.
 Think garage or closet de-clutter, where you make the piles.
 The throw-away, give-away, keep and sort piles work here to a certain degree.
 If you’ve got a lot of canned goods that could go to a community food bank, that would be great.
 But, your throw-away and sort piles will probably get the most action.
 Check dates.
 I tend to slide on the spices.
 They just don’t seem to get used up and so they hang around for too long.
 (Just ask my kids

 Once you’re done sorting and throwing and giving, you’ll have an even clearer idea of what you’ll need in terms of storage containers to use in your organized (yay!) pantry.

 Oh, and by the way, make sure to wipe those shelves down with hot soapy water (no bleach in a pantry).
 You might also want to put down some protective paper; waxed paper works well in this role.

-For this step, think re-arranging furniture!
+For this pantry organization tip, think re-arranging furniture!
 You’ve got all the food that belongs.
 You’ve got the containers to hold the food and keep it organized and fresh.
 And, you’ve got plenty of room to place all the pieces of ‘furniture’.

 Let’s Wrap it Up!

-Organizing (or re-organizing) your pantry is a major accomplishment.
+Pantry organization (or re-organization) is a major accomplishment.
 Congratulations are in order for when you’ve ARRIVED!
 It would be so much fun if we could all do a ‘Pantry Crawl’ and cheer for each other’s hard work and rave over the beautiful spaces we’ve created.
 It’s a fact that not all pantries are created equal, so whether yours is a separate room or a section of the cupboards in the kitchen, the space can be organized and efficient and you deserve to feel proud when it is!